 Less than a third of employees without friends at work are highly engaged.
-This is in stark contrast to the 69 percent of employees with multiple friends at work who remain highly engaged.
+This is in stark contrast to the 69% of employees with multiple friends at work who remain highly engaged.

 With an employee's engagement level affecting nearly every aspect of their work, it's crucial to ensure your organization provides an environment that promotes and encourages the development of strong peer relationships in the workplace.

-We recently shared some of the top reasons friendships at work are so important, and some easy ways to inspire camaraderie and help employees build excellent peer relationships:
+Here are the top reasons friendships at work are so important, and some easy ways to inspire camaraderie to help employees build excellent peer relationships.

-This might be hard to take: your employees aren't loyal to your company -- but they are loyal to the people that built it, and those who keep it running.
-Employees with strong bonds of camaraderie are more likely to remain loyal to their team, and stay longer as a result.
+This might be hard to hear your employees aren't necessarily loyal to your company—but they are loyal to the people that built it, and those who keep it running.
+Employees with strong bonds of camaraderie are more likely to remain loyal to their team and stay longer as a result.

 Implementing peer recognition makes it easy for employees to celebrate achievements together, and see firsthand how their work and dedication to the team benefit everyone as a whole.

 The satisfaction of a job well done provides its own intrinsic motivation, but employees with friends at work who regularly celebrate their contributions and accomplishments are more likely to love their job, and even more likely to love the company they work for.

 Make it easy for members of your team to share the things they love about their job and their colleagues.
 Encourage and model this kind of interaction to help build stronger bonds within your organization.

 Want our newest blog posts straight in your inbox?
 Sign up for our bi-weekly newsletter!